At a Glance

 Our Design Framework

 Our approach to AI-resilient learning design is grounded in a popular education framework called Understanding by Design.
-This framework is also commonly known as “backward design” because you start the process by thinking about what you want learners to achieve by the end of the learning experience.
-We’ve augmented that framework to include these four steps, each of which takes generative AI into account.
+This framework is also commonly known as “backward design” because you start by thinking about what you want learners to achieve by the end of the learning experience.

 Infographic showing the four steps to AI-resilient learning experience design